KekBatikMatcha/CyberTalents-by-Zee/WebSecurity/DarkProject/writeup.md

 # Exploitation Flow (OWASP A03 Mapping)

 1. Attacker accesses the Dark Project webpage
-2. Source code is inspected — `?home=` parameter passed into `include()` is found
+2. Source code is inspected — `?home=` parameter in nav links spotted
+3. Burp Suite confirms `home` value is sent as a GET parameter in the URL
+4. Directory traversal `../` is attempted — blocked by server filter
+5. `php://filter/convert.base64-encode/resource=index` is crafted as the payload
-3. Three weak `preg_match()` filters are analysed and bypassed
+6. All three weak `preg_match()` filters are bypassed
-4. `php://filter/convert.base64-encode/resource=index` is injected into the URL
-5. The word `index` in the payload passes the third filter check
-6. PHP encodes `index.php` as Base64 instead of executing it
+7. PHP encodes `index.php` as Base64 instead of executing it
-7. Long Base64 string is returned in the page output
+8. Long Base64 string is returned in the page output
-8. String is decoded via Burp Suite Decoder or base64decode.org
+9. String is decoded via Burp Suite Decoder or base64decode.org
-9. Full PHP source code revealed — flag extracted: **`{pHp_Wr4P3rs_4r3_Us3fuL}`**
+10. Full PHP source code revealed — flag extracted: **`{pHp_Wr4P3rs_4r3_Us3fuL}`**

 ---